parse-community/docs/_includes/parse-server/database.md

 postgres://localhost:5432/db?ssl=boolean&rejectUnauthorized=boolean&ca=/path/to/file&pfx=/path/to/file&cert=/path/to/file&key=/path/to/file&passphrase=string&secureOptions=number&client_encoding=string&application_name=string&fallback_application_name=string&max=number&query_timeout=idleTimeoutMillis=number&poolSize=number&binary=boolean&keepAlive=boolean
 ```

+When using Postgres with your Parse app, you need to manage your indexes yourself.

 Details about the configuration options can be found on [pg-promise](https://github.com/vitaly-t/pg-promise/wiki/Connection-Syntax).
 Some useful combinations are below:

 * SSL with verification - `postgres://localhost:5432/db?ca=/path/to/file`